Live Feed Options

 As a Harvest America host, you have several options for picking up the broadcast.
 The live feed is provided free of charge by Harvest, however, some hosts may choose to pay to upgrade their equipment or Internet connectivity for the event.
 All of the options allow for delaying the broadcast to line up with your event schedule.

 Free-to-Air (FTA) satellite consists of a commercially available satellite dish and receiver installed at your host location.
-The equipment can receive the satellite signal directly from the channel Harvest America is being broadcast on.
-The cost of this equipment ranges up to $700.
-One benefit of FTA is that the equipment requires no ongoing subscription.
 Many churches already have FTA satellite technology installed, but may need to point their dish to the correct satellite.

 Computer: Video Player Application

-If you select this option as your live feed type, you'll use a desktop or laptop computer connected to the Internet to pick up the broadcast via an Adobe AIR® application provided by Harvest.
-Your computer will need to be connected to your audio and video system.
-The broadcast (or test loop) comes up automatically when the application is opened.
+With this option, you'll use a desktop or laptop computer connected to the Internet to pick up the broadcast via an Adobe AIR® application provided by Harvest.

 Computer or Device: Web Browser